Blendify/blender-manual/blender_docs/manual/advanced/keymap_editing.rst

 F-Keys (F5..F10)
-   These F-Keys (including modifier combination) have been intentionally kept free for users to bind their own krys to.
+   These F-Keys (including modifier combination) have been intentionally kept free for users to bind their own keys to.
 OS-Key *(also known as Windows-Key, Cmds or Super)* Blender doesn't use this key for any bindings.